This journal offers optional funded open access. Click here to read more...

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 The Journal of Early Childhood Research publishes original research and theoretical/conceptual articles concerned with early childhood research.
-It welcomes papers rooted in a range of disciplines including psychology, sociology, philosophy, and the history and law of education.
+Articles should be 4000-7000 words (including references).
+The journal welcomes papers rooted in a range of disciplines including psychology, sociology, philosophy, and the history and law of education.
 The journal draws upon a number of related fields in early childhood (defined as birth to eight): anthropology; child health; cognitive, clinical, developmental, neuro- and social psychology; curriculum studies; critical theory; feminist perspectives; paediatrics; philosophy; phemonenology; research methodology; social policy studies; social work; sociology and pedagogy.

 The Journal particularly invites submission of innovative and original qualitative studies focusing on play, curriculum, assessment, children’s rights, inclusion and equity.
 The Journal of Early Childhood Research also invites papers with an innovative focus on methodological and ethical issues in relation to research with young children.
 As an international Journal papers from all parts of the globe – including collaborative and comparative transnational studies - are also welcome.